 Fly away.
 You'll be greeted at the airport, participate in a robust On-site Orientation and La Vida Local Curriculum with your Site Director.

-Life in Rome, Paris, Marseille, Amsterdam, and Prague
+Life in Rome, Aix-en-Provence, Paris, Amsterdam, and Prague

 Welcome and Orientation